Work

 • Your employment was terminated because of an event beyond anyone’s control.
 For example, a fire completely destroyed the factory you were working in.

-Advance notice periods
+Advance notice periods that differ based on your situation

 The notice of termination of employment must respect certain minimum periods set out in the Act respecting labour standards.
 The length of the period depends on how long you’ve been working for your employer:

-• between 1 and 5 years: 2 weeks
+• between 1 and less than 5 years: 2 weeks

-• between 5 and 10 years: 4 weeks
+• between 5 and less than 10 years: 4 weeks

 • 10 years or more: 8 weeks

-• type of job
+• Term of employment,

-Compensation instead of prior notice
+Compensation instead of notice

 Example: Luc has been working at the same job for two years.
 At the end of a workday, Luc’s employer tells him his employment has been terminated, effective immediately.
 Luc was entitled to a notice of two weeks before losing his job.
 Luc’s employer must therefore pay him compensation equal to two weeks of salary.